bshurikan/Beni-BandcampPlayer/README.md

 **Windows SmartScreen Warning**
 - When you open the app for the first time, Windows might say: "Windows protected your PC"
-- This happens because the app isn't code-signed (certificates are pricey, and this is a free open-source project).
+- This happens because the app isn't code-signed (code-signing certificates are expensive for indie freeware releases).
 - No worries, it's safe to run.
 The EXE is the same code you can read on GitHub.
 - **To continue:** Click "More info" and "Run anyway", Windows won't nag you again for the same .exe.